bishal189/django-car/README.md

     Replace script_name.py with the name of your Python file.

-Example Output
+Expexted  Output

     When running the script, you should see the following output:

-arduino

      -5 + 8 + 7.6 = 10
     Value of 'TOTAL' exists in string: true that

-Author

-Created by bishalmurmu.
-License

-This project is open-source and available under the MIT License.